david-fong/okiidoku/cpp/readme.md

 ## Source Code

 The project is set up for use with VS Code.
-After installing and enabling the recommended extensions, you will need to perform [some initial steps](https://code.visualstudio.com/docs/cpp/cmake-linux#_select-a-kit) to tell VS Code what specific build tools ("kit") and build configuration ("variant") you want to use.
+After installing and enabling the recommended extensions, select a configure preset and build preset.

 Don't open the cpp folder or the repo's root folder in VS Code directly.
 Open [the repo's workspace file](../okiidoku.code-workspace).